-The following Environment guidance note Produced in partnership with Nicola Canty, Barrister of 9 Hazel Tree Chambers provides comprehensive and up to date legal information covering:
+The following Environment practice note produced in partnership with Nicola Canty of 9 Hazel Tree Chambers provides comprehensive and up to date legal information covering:

 The Marine Management Organisation (MMO) is an executive non-departmental public body (NDPB).
 The MMO is not part of a government department and it carries out its functions at arm’s length from Ministers.
 However, Ministers are accountable to Parliament for the MMO’s overall performance and the Secretary of State appoints the independent Board that leads and directs the MMO.